 Recycling has changed a lot through the years.
 With better processing available, there are a lot more things that can be recycled.
-It's important to remember that just because something is recyclable, doesn't mean it can go into your recycling bin.
-Some items have to be taken to a depot.
-Depending on who your waste hauler is, different items can be put in your recycling bin.
+It's important to remember that just because something is recyclable, doesn't mean it can go into your recycling bin, some items have to be taken to a depot.
+Depending on who your waste hauler is, different items will be accepted in your recycling bin.